SAYDULLO-web-dev/HostingCompanyLanding/README.md

 # Hosting Company Landing Page

-This is a landing page project developed for the Mohirdev.uz lesson.
+This is a landing page project created as part of the **Front-End Development** module on [Mohirdev.uz](https://mohirdev.uz/).
 It serves as a template for a premium hosting company, showcasing various services and features that a hosting provider might offer.
 The project uses Elegant Themes for UI design to create a modern and visually appealing experience.

 ---